 You can gain Fresh Ingredients and Alchemical Components from hunting.
-To hunt, please spend 1 hour and make a Combat or Larceny roll.
+To hunt, please spend 1 hour and make a Combat or Larceny roll vs the Travel DC of an area.
 Every additional hour spent hunting gives +1 to the rolls.
 Please declare how many extra hours you'd like to spend before rolling.

-DC 14 = 4 Fresh Ingredients + 1d6 Alchemical.
+Level 1 Terrain = 1 day of cheer food for 4 people + 1d6 Alchemical.
 Roll hunting exposure dice.

-DC 18 = 6 Fresh Ingredients + 2d6 Alchemical.
+Level 2 Terrain = 3 days of cheer food for 4 people + 2d6 Alchemical.
 Roll hunting exposure dice.

-DC 22 = 10 Fresh Ingredients + 4d6 Alchemical.
+Level 3 Terrain = 1 week of cheer food for 4 people + 4d6 Alchemical.
 Roll hunting exposure dice.

 If you spend 1 hour cutting up your fallen prey, you gain the full amount of alchemical materials it can provide instead of rolling randomly.
 If you do this in the wild, roll exposure dice again.
 If you do this in the safety of your camp, no need to roll.
 The weight of caught prey if you wish to carry it back to your camp is equal to: